nessshon/tonutils/docs/sponsors.md

 ### Want to Support?

-If you want to support my work, [go to the Donate page](donate.md) or make a direct contribution!
+If you want to support my work, [go to the Donate page](donate.md)!
 Your support helps the project grow and improve.